swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 consists entirely of `@_eagerMove` or trivial values, in which case the attribute overrides the inferred type-level annotation.

+## `@_nonEscapable`

+Indicates that a type is non-escapable.
+All instances of this type are non-escaping values.
+A non-escaping value's lifetime must be confined to another "parent" lifetime.

+This is temporary until ~Escapable syntax is supported, which will also work as a generic type constraint.

 ## `@_marker`

 Indicates that a protocol is a marker protocol.
 Marker protocols represent some